mensbeam/HTML-Parser/README.md

 ): MensBeam\HTML\Parser\Output
 ```

-The `MensBeam\HTML\Parser::parse` static method is used to parse document.
+The `MensBeam\HTML\Parser::parse` static method is used to parse documents.
 An arbitrary string (and optional encoding) are taken as input, and a `MensBeam\HTML\Parser\Output` object is returned as output.
 The `Output` object has the following properties:

 - `document`: A `DOMDocument` object representing the parsed document
 - `encoding`: The original character encoding of the document, as supplied by the user or otherwise detected during parsing